alastairlundy/EnviousBox/README.md

 | far | Find and Replace any string of text in any file. | C# |

 ## Licensing
-All programs in Envious Box are licensed under the Apache 2.0 License.
+All programs in Envious Box are licensed under the LGPLv3 license.